 The Ascendant and Descendant Axis in the Natal Chart

 The Ac-Dc axis is essential when it comes to reading a birth chart.
-It reveals a lot of information about how someone perceives themselves, the world, but also about how the world perceives them.
+It reveals a lot of information about how someone perceives themselves, others, but also about how the other person perceives them.

-The ascendant and descendant are the cusps of opposite houses.
+The ascendant and descendant are the cusps (depending on the house system) of opposite houses.
 They are far from each other, separated but connected at the same time.
-People are usually where aware of their ascendant, but loose sight of their descendant.
-However, they are both part of you.
+People are usually very aware of their ascendant, but lose sight of their descendant.
+However, they are both parts of you and both are needed.

 The Ascendant in Astrology